cleardusk/EmotionChallenge/readme.md

 ### For final evaluation

 #### Submission
 First, you should generate the crop and aligned data on test Chanllenge dataset.
-Just change to cnn dir
+Just change to `crop_align` dir
 ```
-python landmark_224.py
+python landmark.py
 ```
 All the crop and aligned data of 224x224 will place in `$ROOT/data/face_224`